-It was a stunning win by the Devils, who advanced to the Cup Final after a fifth-place finish in the Eastern Conference.
+It's a stunning win by the Devils, who advance to the Cup Final after a fifth-place finish in the Eastern Conference.
 The Devils set a single-season playoff record with their ninth road victory.

-Detroit coach Scotty Bowman sets a record by leading a fourth team to the Cup Final.
+Detroit coach Scotty Bowman sets a record by guiding a fourth team to the Final.

 1989: The Quebec Nordiques begin the NHL Draft in Bloomington, Minnesota, by selecting Swedish center Mats Sundin; he's the first European player to be taken with the No. 1 pick.
 Sundin comes to the NHL in 1990 and plays four seasons with Quebec before being traded to the Toronto Maple Leafs in 1994.
 He retires after the 2008-09 season with 564 goals and 1,349 points, earning induction into the Hockey Hall of Fame.

 Video: Mats Sundin only Swede to score 500 goals